They leap, they hop, and dealing with them is no circus. But as pet owners, fleas are a problem that most of us eventually have to face.

 Oral Treatments: Oral flea preventatives can be very effective for both cats and dogs (but may be easier to give to dogs, who are usually more willing to take medicine orally).
 Ask your vet about the best oral flea medication for your pet.
 Your vet can prescribe one, or may recommend an over-the-counter option.

 Flea Shampoo: Rinsing your dog or cat regularly with flea shampoo can also be an effective flea treatment, although that may be a challenge if your pet dislikes water.
 Bathe your pet regularly using a formula designed to eliminate fleas.
-Or, try one of our recipes, like this one that uses white vinegar and dish soap.
+Or, try one of our recipes, like this one that uses Dawn dish soap and white vinegar.

 How to spot when your pet has fleas